Below are some of the most common questions I receive. If you have a question that isn’t answered here and really need an answer, contact me here.

 Do you do articles besides Japanese-to-English stuff?

 My articles and books focus on Japanese-to-English because that’s my specialty, but I would love to branch out and post articles about other language pairs.
-I just don’t have the know-how to do it myself.
-See below if you can help!
+I just don’t have the know-how to do it myself until I learn even more languages.

 Can I get your books in digital form?